Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/camera_view.rst

 It can be activated by pressing :kbd:`Numpad0`.
 The Camera view can be used to virtually compose shots and preview how the scene will look when rendered.
 The rendered image will contain everything within the dashed line.
-In this view you can also set the *Render Border* which defines the portion of the 3D View to be rendered.
+In this view you can also set the *Render Region* which defines the portion of the 3D View to be rendered.

 .. list-table:: Camera view provides a preview for the final rendered image.